jp2321/dl4cv_dev/slides/chapter4_02_batch_norm_spatial_dropout.md

 Works very well when having a strong correlation between neurons

-Source: Tompson et al., 2015, Brownlee, 2018.
+Source: Tompson et al. (2015), Brownlee, (2018).

-Note: Between convolutional layers spatial dropouts should be used for dropping filters
+Note: Between convolutional layers, spatial dropouts should be used for dropping filters

 ---